jasonblanchard/bms-software-dev-demo/README.md

 Use Git to clone the codebase from this website:

 ```
-$ git clone git@github.com:jasonblanchard/web-dev-demo.git
+$ git clone git@github.com:jasonblanchard/bms-software-dev-demo.git
 ```

-Use the `cd` command to go into the `web-dev-demo` directory.
+Use the `cd` command to go into the `bms-software-dev-demo` directory.

 ## Starting the API
-Run this command inside the `web-dev-demo` directory to start the API server:
+Run this command inside the `bms-software-dev-demo` directory to start the API server:

 ```
 $ yarn watch